 - Open your project and go to the "Project Settings" tab.

 - Enter a name for the field, then click "Add."

-- Click "Save" when you're done adding/editing fields.
+- Click "Save Custom Field Settings" when you're done adding or editing fields.

 If you have multiple projects under one organization, you must create the custom field in the settings for each project that wants to use that field.
 Projects that do not have the field defined will not be able to set data for that field.

-Click the trash icon next to a custom field to delete it.
+To delete a custom field, click the trash icon on the far right side of the editor.
 Deleting custom fields will not affect previously collected survey data.

 Setting Custom Fields